List of Yu-Gi-Oh! GX characters: Society of Light

-Dr. Eisenstein is a nine-time Nobel Award-winning German physicist, with an IQ of 173, specialized in duel physics.
+Dr. Eisenstein is a nine-time Nobel Award-winning German physicist with an IQ of 173 who specializes in duel physics, who Bastion idolizes for his unified theory of the world.
 His name is a pun on the name of Albert Einstein.
-Eisenstein arrives at Duel Academy under Prince Ojin's request, and is sent by Sartorius to eliminate Jaden and retrieve his key to the mind control satellite, though his underestimation of the young duelist's tactics results in his failure.
-Bastion idolizes him for his unified theory of the world.
+Eisenstein arrives at Duel Academy under Prince Ojin's request and is sent by Sartorius to eliminate Jaden and retrieve his key to the mind control satellite, though his underestimation of Jaden's tactics results in his failure.
+He takes on Bastion Misawa as his apprentice, and he later assists the others in sending Rainbow Dragon to the other dimension and getting everyone home.
+Eisenstein uses a Science deck.